 Justice for this delightful dark comedy starring Anna Kendrick as a widowed single mother who becomes entangled in the life of her glamorous neighbor (Blake Lively) while investigating her disappearance.

-Toni Collette will scare the crap out of you as a woman whose family is haunted by the death of her mother, and it will be your pleasure.
+Collette will scare the crap out of you as a woman whose family is haunted by death, and it will be your pleasure.

 You might be wondering why this film shows up on a lot of these lists.
 Well, the answer is because it’s a celebratory sequel to the hit musical starring Lily James as a young Meryl Streep galavanting around Europe and having the time of her life, and how could that not bring you joy?
 This edition gives you Blu-ray, DVD, and digital copies, plus a singalong version, a slew of extra features and commentaries, and Cher.